 The minimum age is 18.
 A parent, teacher or other adult may accept responsibility for the scope on behalf of the borrower if the borrower is under 18.

-The borrower must be a member of our association / club.
-They must also be registered on the NASA Night Sky Network. club website as a member.
+The borrower must be a member of our association.
+They must also be registered on the NASA Night Sky Network as a member of the Astronomy Association of Arizona.
 If not registered previously, click on NSN Registration .
-Once at our club website click on "Register" below The Astronomy Club of Verrado.
+Once at our Association website click on "Register" below the Astronomy Association of Arizona.

 To place a telescope on hold, please call John Suscavage at (631) 356-5861 or send him an email at Joebuck66@hotmail.com.

 If you are east or westbound on I-10 you would take the off ramp to Verrado Way.
 Head north on Verrado Way until you pass the Verrado Fire Station on your left.
 The next stop sign will be Thomas Road.
 Turn left (east) on Thomas then make a right turn on to Maiden Lane.
 The park will be directly in front of you.
 Continue around until you get to the parking area in front of the school.
 You will enter the park on foot from the parking area.

 If you are coming from anywhere in Verrado just proceed on Verrado Way until you reach either Hamilton or Thomas to the west of Verrado Way.
 Loop around until to get the the parking area.